tvl83/DeveloperDocumentation/src/content/sphero/reference.md

 PCNT  | Packet count 1-255 (or 0 for unlimited streaming) MASK2 | Bitwise selector of more data sources to stream (optional)

-MASK and PCNT are pretty obvious but the N, M terms bear a little more explanation.
+`MASK` and `PCNT` are pretty obvious but the `N`, `M` terms bear a little more explanation.
-Currently the control system runs at 400Hz and because it's pretty unlikely you will want to see data at that rate, N allows you to divide that down.
+Currently the control system runs at 400Hz and because it's pretty unlikely you will want to see data at that rate, `N` allows you to divide that down.
-N = 2 yields data samples at 200Hz, N = 10, 40Hz, etc.
+`N` = 2 yields data samples at 200Hz, `N` = 10, 40Hz, etc.
-Every data sample consists of a "frame" made up of the individual sensor values as defined by the MASK.
+Every data sample consists of a "frame" made up of the individual sensor values as defined by the `MASK`.
-The M value defines how many frames to collect in memory before the packet is emitted.
+The `M` value defines how many frames to collect in memory before the packet is emitted.
 In this sense, it controls the latency of the data you receive.
-Increasing N and the number of bits set in MASK drive the required throughput.
+Increasing `N` and the number of bits set in `MASK` drive the required throughput.
-You should experiment with different values of N, M and MASK to see what works best for you.
+You should experiment with different values of `N`, `M` and `MASK` to see what works best for you.

-The MASK2 bitfield was added to extend MASK when we developed more than 32 data sources.
+The `MASK2` bitfield was added to extend `MASK` when we developed more than 32 data sources.
 The API processor is implemented so that this value is optional; if it isn't included then all of its bits are set to zero.
 (Added in FW 1.15)

 Each parameter is returned as a 16-bit signed integer.
-The table below defines the bits in MASK to those parameters with the indicated ranges and units.
+The table below defines the bits in `MASK` to those parameters with the indicated ranges and units.
-If the command is issued with a MASK of zero, then data streaming is disabled.
+If the command is issued with a `MASK` of zero, then data streaming is disabled.

 ### MASK